granluo/P6-machine-learning-Enron-fraud-/Report.md

 Based on what we have for models, 146 observations, I used cross-validation to do the verification for the decision tree model and also try to find out the best max depth for the model.

-The method I used for the model is `KFold`. `KFold` is to split the dataset in to `k` parts on average.
-One of them will be selected as test set and the rest are going to be in the training set.
-Since we have `k` parts, we are going to have `k` airs of training and test sets.
+The method I used for the model is `StratifiedShuffleSplit`. `StratifiedShuffleSplit` is to shuffle the dataset in to `n` times.
+For each time, a certain proportion of the data will be selected to be test set and the rest are training set.
 Since this project has only 146 observations, of which 18 are POIs.
 I will have the cross-validation over the test and training set.

 In this case, I set `k` as 100, and so I will have 100 pairs of training and test sets.
 I averaged accuracy, precision, recall of 100 folds for test of each tree and I have the followings